-- (1) the bid security is submitted on a form other than the required bid bond form and the bid security meets all other requirements including being issued by a surety meeting the applicable requirements and the contractor provides acceptable bid security by the close of business of the next succeeding business day after being notified of the defective bid security; or - (2) only one bid is received, and there is not sufficient time to re-solicit; or - (3) the amount of the bid security submitted, though less than the amount required by the invitation for bids, is equal to or greater than the difference in the price stated in the next higher acceptable bid; or - (4) the bid security becomes inadequate as a result of the correction of a mistake in the bid or bid modification, if the bidder increases the amount of guarantee to required limits within 48 hours after the bid opening.
+- 1. the bid security is submitted on a form other than the required bid bond form and the bid security meets all other requirements including being issued by a surety meeting the applicable requirements and the contractor provides acceptable bid security by the close of business of the next succeeding business day after being notified of the defective bid security; or - 2. only one bid is received, and there is not sufficient time to re-solicit; or - 3. the amount of the bid security submitted, though less than the amount required by the invitation for bids, is equal to or greater than the difference in the price stated in the next higher acceptable bid; or - 4. the bid security becomes inadequate as a result of the correction of a mistake in the bid or bid modification, if the bidder increases the amount of guarantee to required limits within 48 hours after the bid opening.

-After the bids are opened, they shall be irrevocable for the period specified in the invitation for bids, except as provided in Policy CBB.
+After the bids are opened, they shall be irrevocable for the period specified in the invitation for bids.
 If a bidder is permitted to withdraw a bid before award, no action shall be taken against the bidder or the bid security.
 If the successful bidder fails or refuses to enter into the contract or furnish the additional bonds required, then the bidder's bid security may be forfeited.

-When issuing an invitation for a bid, neither the Board of Education nor the Procurement Officer may require a person or entity who is bidding for a contract to obtain a bond from a specific insurance or surety company, producer, agent, or broker.
+When issuing an invitation for a bid, the Procurement Official may not require a person or entity who is bidding for a contract to obtain a bond from a specific insurance or surety company, producer, agent, or broker.

-Utah Code § 63G-6a-1102 (2013) Utah Code § 63G-6a-1103(3) (2014) Utah Admin.
-Rules R33-11-201 (June 21, 2017)
+Utah Code § 63G-6a-1102 (2020) Utah Code § 63G-6a-1103(3) (2020) Utah Admin.
+Rules R33-11-201 (June 21, 2017) Utah Admin.

-Utah Admin.
 Rules R33-11-202 (June 21, 2017)